-- participants may be entitled to receive a percentage of their fixed remuneration as an annual cash bonus; - payment of an annual cash bonus is based on (i) overall company-wide achievement of corporate financial goals, and (ii) individual performance targets and objectives; - corporate financial goals are set annually and may include measures such as USD revenue, EBITDA and design wins, or other targets as considered appropriate and set by the Board; and - a minimum threshold is set for the payout on the achievement of corporate financial goals and the maximum payout amount is generally capped at 175% in the event of outperformance.
+- participants may be entitled to receive a percentage of their fixed remuneration as an annual cash bonus; - payment of an annual cash bonus is based on (i) overall company-wide achievement of corporate financial goals, and (ii) individual performance targets and objectives; - corporate financial goals are set annually and may include measures such as USD revenue, EBITDA and design wins, or other targets as considered appropriate and set by the Board; and - a minimum threshold is set for the payout on the achievement of corporate financial goals and the maximum payout amount is generally capped at 185% in the event of outperformance.

-In FY22 the STI for all Executive KMP (currently the CEO and CFO) and remainder of the ELT was based on a linked plan for the achievement of corporate financial goals and individual key performance objectives.
-The corporate financial goals for FY22 were targets for USD revenue (40%), AUD EBITDA (20%), audio software design wins (20%) and video design wins (20%).
-In the current year the achievement of corporate financial goals was 92% of the target amount.
+In FY23, the STI for all Executive KMP (currently the CEO and CFO) and remainder of the ELT was based on a linked plan for the achievement of corporate financial goals and individual key performance objectives.
+The corporate financial goals for FY23 were targets for USD revenue (40%), AUD EBITDA (30%) and Video units shipped (30%).
+In the current year the achievement of corporate financial goals was 101.8% of the target amount.